Troubleshooting MC and MCA-66

 • Traditional audio sources such as a DVD player provide a strong, fixed level audio output signal that is not likely to require any adjustment.

-• If you are connecting a smart phone or tablet as your source, you are likely using what is really a "headphone" output.
+• If you are using a smart phone or tablet as your source, you are likely using what is really a "headphone level" output.
 This signal level is slightly lower than a traditional source output when its volume level is at maximum.
-That said, a smart phone can be a great source, but don't reduce the signal further by reducing the signal strength on the phone or tablet itself - keep it at maximum and control the volume level from the MC app or a keypad.
+That said, a smart phone can be a great source, but don't reduce the signal further by lowering the volume on the phone or tablet itself; instead, keep it at maximum and control the volume level from the HTD Home Audio app or a keypad.

 • Some music streamers include a fixed audio output level and others allow it to be variable.
 When you set up your streamer for the first time (using their app), fixed volume is preferred.
 If unavailable, set the output volume level to maximum.